 Top Challenges Faced by the Client

-The client faced several challenges due to their inefficient inventory management processes that led to high inventory holding cost and stockouts.
+The client faced several challenges due to their inefficient inventory management processes that led to high inventory holding costs and stockouts.
 The fragmented nature of their inventory management process and the lack of analytical capabilities further leveraged the supply chain complexities and posed several roadblocks to their supply chain management initiatives.
 To address these challenges, they approached Quantzig to leverage its inventory management solutions to enhance supply chain visibility and optimize buffer inventory management.

 Inventory Levels vs Customer Demands